 All players must wear appropriate tennis attire and non-marking tennis shoes.
 For the protection of players and of the court surface, no jogging, running or other shoes may be worn on the courts.

 Public hours are listed at the courts, and on the Club website.
-Rules for public hours are set by the City of Burlington and in respect of our neighbors.
+Rules for public hours are controlled by the City of Burlington and set in respect of our neighbors.

 Code of Conduct

 Tyandaga Tennis Club (TTC) is a not-for-profit community tennis Club managed by volunteers for the benefit of its members and guests.
 The Club pays an annual fee to the City of Burlington, which owns the facilities, to operate the Club, during Club hours during the outdoor season.
 Membership fees pay for the upgrade and maintenance of the court surface, Clubhouse, nets, windscreens and lights.

 The TTC Code of Conduct has been put in place to foster a safe, and welcoming environment, free from discrimination, harassment, abuse and violence, at the Club.
 Its goal is to encourage a community in which individuals – including members and their guests, non-members who have paid to play, staff, contractors and visitors – are treated with respect, dignity and fairness.

 This Code of Conduct also provides guidance regarding how to report behaviour which contravenes the Code, or other Club rules, by laying out the Club’s investigative and discipline processes.

 The Code is consistent with and expressly incorporates the Club’s purpose, promoting the playing and enjoyment of tennis, as well as the Club’s By‐Laws, Policies, Rules, each as may be amended by the Board from time to time.